rafigott/FastRobots/docs/labs/Lab1_new.md

 This is not a strict requirement, but may be helpful in understanding what should be included in your webpage.
 It also helps with the flow of your report to show your understanding to the lab graders.

-1. Prelab
+1. Prelab:
 * Setup: Briefly describe the steps taken to set up your computer for Lab 2, showing any results (i.e. MAC address printing)
 * Codebase: Add a brief explanation of your understanding of the codebase and how Bluetooth works between your computer and the Artemis

+2. Lab Tasks:
+* Configurations: Show what the relevant configurations, anything that was specifically needed to address the tasks.
-2. Lab Tasks: Include a brief explanation on what you did and the results for each of these sections
+* Include a brief explanation on what you did and results for each task.
-* Configurations: Show that you have made the necessary configurations
-* **demo.ipynb**: Show that you were able to run all the cells before carrying out the lab tasks
-* Send Echo Command
-* Get Time Command
-* Notification Handler
-* Get Temperature Command
-* Limitations
-* (5160) Effective Data Rate and Overhead
-* (5160) Reliability
+* Address all questions posed in the lab.
+* Include screenshots, screen recordings, pictures, or videos of relevant results (i.e. messages received in Jupyter Notebook, serial terminal print of messages received by Artemis).

+3. Discussion:
+* **Briefly** describe what you've learned, challenges that you faced, and/or any unique solutions used to fix problems.
+It is important to keep these writeups succinct.
+You will not get extra points for writing more words if the content doesn't contribute to communicating your understanding of the lab material.

-Please also include code __snippets__ (consider using [GitHub Gists](https://gist.github.com)) in appropriate sections if you included any written code. **Do not copy and paste all your code.** Include only relevant functions used for each task.
+Please also include code __snippets__ (consider using [GitHub Gists](https://gist.github.com)) in appropriate sections if you included any written code. **Do not copy and paste all your code.** Include only relevant functions used for each task. **Points will be deducted for pasting all of your code in the lab report.** Also consider adding pseudocode snippets if large amounts of code are needed to explain your lab.

-Include screenshots of relevant results (i.e. messages received in Jupyter Notebook, serial terminal print of messages received by Artemis).